Spermatogenesis: Influencing factors

 The process of spermatogenesis is highly sensitive to fluctuations in the environment, particularly hormones and temperature.
 Testosterone is required in large local concentrations to maintain the process, which is achieved via the binding of testosterone by androgen binding protein present in the seminiferous tubules.
 Testosterone is produced by interstitial cells, also known as Leydig cells, which reside adjacent to the seminiferous tubules.

 Seminiferous epithelium is sensitive to elevated temperature in humans and some other species, and will be adversely affected by temperatures as high as normal body temperature.
 In addition, spermatogonia do not achieve maturity at body temperature in most of mammals, as β-polimerase and spermatogenic recombinase need a specific optimal temperature.
-Consequently, the testes are located outside the body in a sack of skin called the scrotum.
+Consequently, the testes are located outside the body in a sac of skin called the scrotum.
 The optimal temperature is maintained at 2 °C (man) (8 °C mouse) below body temperature.
 This is achieved by regulation of blood flow and positioning towards and away from the heat of the body by the cremasteric muscle and the dartos smooth muscle in the scrotum.

 One important mechanism is a thermal exchange between testicular arterial and venous blood streams.
 Specialized anatomic arrangements consist of two zones of coiling along the internal spermatic artery.
 This anatomic arrangement prolongs the time of contact and the thermal exchange between the testicular arterial and venous blood streams and may, in part, explain the temperature gradient between aortic and testicular arterial blood reported in dogs and rams.
 Moreover, reduction in pulse pressure, occurring in the proximal one third of the coiled length of the internal spermatic artery.
 Moreover, the activity of spermatogenic recombinase decreases, and this is supposed to be an important factor of testicles degeneration.

 Dietary deficiencies (such as vitamins B, E and A), anabolic steroids, metals (cadmium and lead), x-ray exposure, dioxin, alcohol, and infectious diseases will also adversely affect the rate of spermatogenesis.
 In addition, the male germ line is susceptible to DNA damage caused by oxidative stress, and this damage likely has a significant impact on fertilization and pregnancy.
-Exposure to pesticides also affects spermatogenesis.
+According to the study by Omid Mehrpour et al exposure to pesticides also affects spermatogenesis.